 Off-Chain Services

-Seven systemd services run alongside the on-chain program on a Hetzner CPX22 server (178.104.120.151) — six always-on Node services plus an obv-engine Python sidecar.
-All are deployed with automatic restart, health endpoints, and journald logging.
+A set of services runs alongside the on-chain program on a hardened backend host — always-on Node services plus an obv-engine Python sidecar.
+All are deployed with automatic restart, health endpoints, and centralized logging.
 Every operation they perform is permissionless — the services are a guarantee that work happens on schedule, not a centralized operator.

 Service topology

 Each service exposes a /health endpoint returning {status, uptime, lastCycle, errors} for the monitor service to poll.
-The obv-engine is consumed by the crank’s engine/live-processor.ts over HTTP (POST /api/live-obv/matches/{id}/{start,events,end}) when ENABLE_REALTIME_OBV=true and OBV_ENGINE_BASE_URL is set; the legacy heuristic impact-estimation path is retained as a fallback.
+The obv-engine is consumed by the crank’s live processor over an internal HTTP contract when the real-time OBV bridge is enabled; the heuristic impact-estimation path is retained as a fallback.

 The central service.
 Three responsibilities in one process: